 • Clean architecture; unprecedented modularity.
 VirtualBox has an extremely modular design with well-defined internal programming interfaces and a clean separation of client and server code.
 This makes it easy to control it from several interfaces at once: for example, you can start a VM simply by clicking on a button in the VirtualBox graphical user interface and then control that machine from the command line, or even remotely.
-See chapter 7, Alternative front-ends; remote virtual machines, page 73 for details.
+See chapter 7, Alternative front-ends; remote virtual machines, page 87 for details.

-Due to its modular architecture, VirtualBox can also expose its full functionality and configurability through a comprehensive software development kit (SDK).
-Based on the standard technology COM (XPCOM on Linux), this Application Programming Interface (API) offers a comfortable way of integrating VirtualBox with other software systems.
-Internally, VirtualBox uses its own public API, which guarantees that every aspect of the product is accessible to external customers as well and that all interfaces are well tested.
+Due to its modular architecture, VirtualBox can also expose its full functionality and configurability through a comprehensive software development kit (SDK), which allows for integrating every aspect of VirtualBox with other software systems.
+Please see chapter 10, VirtualBox programming interfaces, page 127 for details.